gfx-labs/ip-app/docs/what-is-interest-protocol.md

 To protect against large liquidation, liquidators are able to partial fill necessary liquidations.
 Additionally, liquidators can be partially filled if they attempt to liquidate more than available. -> do we need these details here?

-The culmination of a strong interest system to maintain liquidity in USDi, a simple but exact liquidation system, capital-efficient lending, and borrowing solution makes for a strong foundation for governance to operate to become the largest borrow/lend platform in DeFi.
+The combination of a robust interest rate system, a simple yet efficient liquidation system, and capital-efficient lending makes for a strong foundation to become the largest lending platform in DeFi.